Baile folklórico: Costumes

 Costumes in the southwest United States are characterized by denim and western shirts while costumes of the Federal District of Mexico reflect a stronger traditional Spanish influence and those of the Yucatán reflect indigenous traditions.

 In the folk dances of Northern Mexico, men generally wear black pants with galas on each side of the leg, accented with a red tie and belt and a black wide-brimmed hat.

-The woman wear tighter fitting and shorter skirts and either white or black boots.
-The costumes from Jalisco entails the women to wear brightly colored ruffled skirts trimmed with ribbons whose colors are local signifiers, shoes with heavy clog-like heels and ornate hair pieces.
+The women wear tighter fitting and shorter skirts and either white or black boots.
+The costumes from Jalisco require the women to wear brightly colored ruffled skirts trimmed with ribbons whose colors are local signifiers, shoes with heavy clog-like heels and ornate hair pieces.
 Shoes vary in color but usually they are either black, white, or red, depending on the song and region.
-For the region of Veracruz, the women wear beautiful white dresses that are full of lace.
+For the region of Veracruz, the women wear white dresses that are full of lace.
 They use white shoes, and a small apron with a bandana that hangs off the side of the dress.

 Whether the woman is married or not determines what side the bandana will hang and which side the floral head piece will lie.
-Married means that it would be on the left side and single would hang on the right.
-Sinaloa, from the coastal region, wear lighter and more colorful dresses.
+Married women wear it the bandana on the left side and, single women it hang on the right.

+Sinaloan women, from the coastal region, wear lighter and more colorful dresses.
 The people of the Americas typically wear darker colors as a show of mourning for the dead.
 When dancing ballet folklórico there is a different outfit that goes with each different state of Mexico.

-Some dancing include dancing with partners while others require using a bandana or fan, like the state of Guerrero and Verza Cruz.
+Some dancing includes dancing with partners while others require using a bandana or fan, like the state of Guerrero and Veracruz.
 Oaxaca is most recognized for the detail in the embroidery of their dresses and the empowerment their costumes give woman from the attention to detail and extravagance.
 Heavy makeup for many regions is also heavily encouraged to resemble a doll.